 To build personalized relationships with your stakeholders – whether it’s with investors, journalists, or people who buy your product/services, your WHY needs to resonate.

-WHY-based communication connects with the emotive, non-verbal, decision-making centers of your brain which are also responsible for the feelings of trust and loyalty.
+WHY-based communication connects with the emotive, non-verbal decision-making areas of your brain, which are also responsible for the feelings of trust and loyalty.
 It’s an intangible thing – this is why people struggle to put it down on paper.

 Nail your WHY and people will see that you’re not just some generic profit margin company – they’ll see you as a company with a purpose.
 According to Sinek, getting loyal customers is all about attracting the same people who share your company’s fundamental beliefs.

 Let’s take Simon Sinek’s paper example:

 “We sell paper.
 We offer the highest quality product at the best possible price.
 Lower than any of our competitors.”